No. 15 Ole Miss beats Liberty and former coach Freeze, 27-14

 Freeze coached the Rebels from 2012-2016 to considerable success, including two victories against Alabama, before being forced to resign amid scandal.
 It was discovered during a lawsuit against the related to an NCAA investigation that Freeze made phone calls to a female escort service while on work-related travel.

-Freeze downplayed his return with media during game week and the less-than-capacity crowd didn’t have much reaction to his return to Oxford.
+Freeze downplayed his return leading up to the game and the less-than-capacity crowd didn’t have much reaction to his return to Oxford.

+“I loved playing here today.
+It was fun,” Freeze said.
+“Wish we’d have gotten one more and made it interesting at the end.

 Dannis Jackson had six receptions for a game-high 126 yards, including a 40-yard touchdown catch.
-John Rhys Plumlee added seven receptions for 110 yards.
+John Rhys Plumlee added seven receptions for 110 yards for an Ole Miss receiver corp that has been banged up.

+“We needed Dannis and Plumlee to step today and they were huge,” Kiffin said.

 Ealy rushed for 115 yards in 10 carries and added another 4-yard touchdown run as the Rebels built the insurmountable first half advantage.